The game of business is tricky enough.

 The wicked problem I want to help you solve.

-Cause we're surrounded by the other messages.
-Assumptions and judgments about how simple shit is, and how we should just be able to do the work, and just be consistent, and how weak we must be to not be able to just fucking do it.
+Cause we're surrounded by assumptions and judgments about how simple shit is.
+How we should just be able to do the work, and just be consistent, and just fucking do it.
+Often enough, they’re our own assumptions and judgments.

-Instead let's tailor your business to how you actually work best.
-Let's lean in to your natural peaks of interest, energy, and intensity, and put them at the heart of your business.
+Instead, let's lean in to your natural peaks of interest, energy, and intensity, and put them at the heart of your business.

 Before your next herculean all-nighter.